turbyho/DABDUINO/README.md

 Send me [email](mailto:turbyho@gmail.com) :)

 ## Where to buy the DABDUINO?
 I waiting for first batch of DABDUINO boards.
 First boards will be ready for dispatch in 05/2017.
 Price is 69 EUR.
-Postage for Europe 6 EUR, For outside Europe 10 EUR.
+Postage for Europe 6 EUR, for outside Europe 10 EUR.
 Send me preorder by [email](mailto:turbyho@gmail.com) please.

 ## Final DABDUINO
 <img src="doc/dabduino_01.jpg">